 Magnus' recent projects include artificial neural networks for understanding emotion expressions in the human face, and smart flags for patients in psychological treatment.

 For most of the 1980s, Magnus worked for Sweden’s largest institute for payment services, including a position in back-office currency exchange where he programmed a prediction system for long-term currency contracts.
 He co-founded a startup selling decision analysis software and strategic advice in 1991.
 He later applied his knowledge in these areas to insurance and reinsurance for natural disaster and nuclear waste management, and he is an alumnus of IIASA where some of this work was completed.
-In the 00s, he led a 3-year academic project on algo trading and autonomous agent trading in cooperation with OMX.
+In the early 2000s, he led a 3-year academic project on algo trading and autonomous agent trading in cooperation with OMX.
 Subsequently, he led a 3-year industrial project on future operating systems for mobile phones for TeliaSonera.

 Magnus has co-authored several books, including Conceptual Modelling (Prentice-Hall 1997).
 His Ph.D. thesis was on federated information systems and intelligent databases.
 He has published 100+ papers on medicine, management, mathematics, physics, and computer science.

 Maren is a communicator and connector by heart.
-She is fascinated by new and innovative startup ideas and happy to support entrepreneurs growing their business.
+She is fascinated by new and innovative startup ideas and happy to support entrepreneurs in growing their business.
 She is a moderator, speaker, mentor and match-maker.

 Before joining Rohrbeck Heger Kent has worked as a strategy consultant at BearingPoint and as head of business development at eBay Scandinavia.
 He has also worked with strategy and innovation training at KTH – the Royal Institute of Technology, both for students and professionals.
-In addition Kent has done consulting, lecturing, workshops, and coaching for firms like Volvo Cars, KTH Executive School, SJ, ABB, Nettbuss, and coaching of start-up teams.
+In addition, Kent has done consulting, lecturing, workshops, and coaching for firms like Volvo Cars, KTH Executive School, SJ, ABB, Nettbuss, and coaching of start-up teams.

 Kent’s research has been published in academic journals and conference proceedings such as the International Journal of Entrepreneurial Venturing, International Journal of Entrepreneurship and Innovation and ZfKE.
-He is also conducting a research project on the video game industry, which among other things identifies the key success factors and links them to strategic options for game development studios.
+He is also conducting a research project on the video game industry, which among other things identifies key success factors and links them to strategic options for game development studios.

 Sang G. (“Phil”) Yim is a senior consultant at Rohrbeck Heger.
 He has worked in several different industries and held diverse positions throughout his professional career which spans over 20 years.
 His past experiences include, the stock market (institutional stockbroker), technology management (consultant), business owner (entrepreneur), innovation management (consultant), and strategy management (foresight manager).